Shahril3001/image-converter/README.md

 # 🖼️ Image Format Converter API

 A lightweight and secure Node.js backend that lets you upload images (`.jpg`, `.png`, `.webp`) and convert them into another format using the [`sharp`](https://github.com/lovell/sharp) image processing library.
-Supports batch uploads, auto-deletion, and MIME validation.
+Supports batch uploads and auto-deletion.

 ---